junhhan/ASFsimNZ/README.md

 ## ASF control
 ### Description
-In *ASFsimNZ*, four control scenarios can be examined.
+In *ASFsimNZ.pub*, four control scenarios can be examined.
 Each control scenario is a combination of different control measures (e.g. increasing passive surveillance, increasing carcass removal, increasing hunting pressure) on different control zones, including the infected, buffer, and surveillance zones.
 The infected zone is an area that immediately surrounds a habitat cell where an ASF infectious carcass is found via passive surveillance.
 The buffer and surveillance zones are the areas surrounding an infected and buffer zone, respectively.
 The radii for the infected, buffer, and surveillance zones are 4km, 8km, and 15km, respectively.

 ### Control scenarios
 The control scenarios are;